Paul A. Freund

-Paul Abraham Freund (February 16, 1908 – February 5, 1992) was an American jurist and law professor.
-He taught most of his life at Harvard Law School and is known for his writings on the United States Constitution and the Supreme Court of the United States.
+Paul Abraham Freund (February 16, 1908 – February 5, 1992) was an American legal scholar.
+He taught for most of his life at Harvard Law School and is known for his writings on the United States Constitution and the Supreme Court of the United States.

-Early life, education, and family
+Early life and education

-Freund was born in St. Louis, Missouri to parents of German-Jewish descent.
+Freund was born in St. Louis, Missouri, to parents of German-Jewish descent.
 He was a graduate of Washington University in St. Louis (1928) and Harvard Law School (1931, 1932).
 He served as president of the editorial board of the Harvard Law Review and wrote his 1931 thesis on "The Effect of State Statutes on Federal Equity Jurisdiction."

 Career

-In 1932-1933, Freund served as law clerk for U.S. Supreme Court associate justice Louis Brandeis.
+In 1932–1933, Freund served as law clerk for U.S. Supreme Court associate justice Louis Brandeis.
 He later called this "the most important year in my life.
 Brandeis set superhuman standards and lived as if each day were his last on earth and every minute counted.
 He was a moralist.
 He saw moral issues where others saw expediency."

 Freund next served at the United States Treasury, the Reconstruction Finance Corporation, and the Office of the Solicitor General, where he worked on Supreme Court briefs for major New Deal constitutional cases, arguing for a relatively flexible interpretation of the Constitution in economic and social matters.

 He joined the faculty of Harvard Law School as lecturer in 1939 and was named professor of law in 1940.
 His career there of teaching and scholarship was interrupted only by a return to the Solicitor General's office during World War II and a year as visiting professor at Cambridge University.
 He was named Charles Stebbins Fairchild Professor in 1950, Royall Professor of Law in 1957, and Carl M. Loeb University Professor in 1958.
 Freund retired from Harvard Law School in 1976.

 He was named by President Dwight D. Eisenhower to the position of editor-in-chief of a projected multi-volume history of the Supreme Court and therefore declined an offer from President-elect John F. Kennedy to become Solicitor General of the United States that many believed would have led to his eventual appointment to the Supreme Court.
 Nevertheless, in 1962 President Kennedy twice considered naming Freund to the Supreme Court for positions ultimately filled by Deputy Attorney General Byron R. White and Secretary of Labor Arthur Goldberg.
 The Attorney General, Robert F. Kennedy opposed Freund on the basis that he did not like the symbolism of another Harvard faculty member in office, following the appointments of Archibald Cox, McGeorge Bundy, Arthur M. Schlesinger Jr. to serve in the Kennedy administration.
 Freund was also opposed by Chief Justice Earl Warren.